 - Include CTAs that make it easy for the user to subscribe to the blog, download a free resource, and so on.
 Even though the user came to get information, you want them to get engaged and connected.
 (Click here for 8 types of CTAs you can try on your blog.)

 - Provide CTAs in the core design of your blog so they appear on each individual blog post.
 In my experience, most blog visitors land on individual blog articles through organic search, instead of landing on your blog's "home" page.
-To get these users engaged, put CTAs on the sidebars, in the footer, and other places.
+To get these users engaged, put CTAs on the sidebars, in the footer, and in other places.
 (Learn how to pick the perfect CTA for each blog post here.)

-4) Contact Us Page
+4. Contact Us Page